A Lower Bound for the Hanf Number for Joint Embedding: Background

 Stimulated by early versions of \cite{Complete}, Baldwin and Shelah announced in \cite{BaldwinShelahHanfNumbers} that (under certain set theoretic hypotheses) there exists a \emph{complete} $\lomegaone$-sentence with maximal models in cofinally many cardinalities below the first measurable.
 They also note that every model of size equal to or larger than the first measurable has a proper $\lomegaone$-elementary extension; one can take a countably complete ultrapower.
-This proves the first measurable cardinal to be the Hanf number for ``maximality'', where ``maximality'' means ``existence of a maximal model''.
+This proves the first measurable cardinal to be equal to $\mu_P(\aleph_0)$, where $P$ is the property of ``maximality''.
+More precisely, ``maximality'' is defined to be the property $P(\lambda)$: the exists a maximal model of size $\lambda$.

 Notice that this introduces yet another notion of a Hanf number.
 If $\mu$ is the first measurable cardinal, then no $\lomegaone$-sentence has a maximal model above $\mu$.
-In the language of Fact \ref{hanfme} and letting $P$ be ``maximality'', (1) and (2) are equivalent for the trivial reason that they are both always false.
+In the language of Fact \ref{hanfme}, letting $P$ be ``maximality'' and $\kappa$ be the first measurable, (1) and (2) are equivalent for the trivial reason that they are both always false.
 The example from \cite{BaldwinShelahHanfNumbers} proves that (3) does not imply (1) (or (2)) for maximality.
-So, this notion of a Hanf number does not fit into the definition \ref{hanfp}, which is our working definition for this paper.
+So, this notion of a Hanf number does not fit into Definition \ref{hanfp}, which is our working definition for this paper.

-The main result of the paper is to prove a lower bound for the Hanf number for JEP.
-In particular, we show that $\mu(\aleph_0)$ is bounded below by the first measurable cardinal.
+The main result of this paper is to prove a lower bound for the Hanf number for JEP.
+In particular, we show that $\mu_{JEP}(\aleph_0)$ is bounded below by the first measurable cardinal.
 Since by results of \cite[Theorem 3.1]{MagidorIdentity}, the first measurable and the first strongly compact can be consistently equal, this proves that the known bounds are consistently optimal.
 Of course, the first measurable and the first strongly compact can also be different.
 So, this leaves open the question whether the lower bound from the current paper or the upper bound from \cite{BaldwinBoneyHanfNumbers} can be improved.